SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/faq.md

 Yes, our OpenTelemetry Collector supports HTTP checks, allowing you to ping public HTTPs URLs and monitor up/down status.

-How it works - the OpenTelemetry [HTTP Check receiver][httpcheck_receiver_docs] produces metrics that can be ingested and then monitored to track non-200 responses, latency, and other errors.
+Here's how it works: the OpenTelemetry [HTTP Check receiver][httpcheck_receiver_docs] produces metrics that can be ingested and then monitored to track non-200 responses, latency, and other errors.

 ```yaml
 receivers: